home-assistant/developers.home-assistant/docs/lovelace_index.md

         card_config:
           title: Input booleans that are on

-    # Specify a tab_icon if you want the view tab to be an icon.
+    # Specify a tab icon if you want the view tab to be an icon.
-  - tab_icon: mdi:home-assistant
+  - icon: mdi:home-assistant
-    # Name of the view.
+    # Title of the view.
 Will be used as the tooltip for tab icon
-    name: Second view
+    title: Second view
     cards:
       - type: entities
         title: Lots of Kitchen AC